ghc/ghc/docs/users_guide/profiling.rst

 .. rts-flag:: -V ⟨secs⟩

-    :default: 0.02
+    :default: 0.001 when profiling, and 0.01 otherwise

     Sets the interval that the RTS clock ticks at, which is also the sampling interval of the time and allocation profile.
-The default is 0.02 seconds.
+The default is 0.001 seconds when profiling, and 0.01 otherwise.
 The runtime uses a single timer signal to count ticks; this timer signal is used to control the context switch timer (:ref:`using-concurrent`) and the heap profiling timer :ref:`rts-options-heap-prof`.
 Also, the time profiler uses the RTS timer signal directly to record time profiling samples.

     Normally, setting the :rts-flag:`-V ⟨secs⟩` option directly is not
     necessary: the resolution of the RTS timer is adjusted automatically if a